juan-manuel-maffei-skydropx/.github/.github/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes

 # Deploy considerations
 🚀 Explain if there is something to consider before or while it's deploying to production.
-For example enviroment variables, scripts to run, etc.
+For example environment variables, scripts to run, etc.